aeternity/aepp-sdk-docs/README.md

 # Quick guide to getting started developing æpps for the Æternity blockchain

 ## Introduction
-Æternity is a modern blockchain which contains many features, such as naming, oracles, contracts and governance, as first-class members of its universe. Æternity is open-source, with the built in governance allowing its community to direct the growth and development of the blockchain.
+Æternity is a modern blockchain which contains many features, such as naming, oracles, contracts and governance, as first-class members of its universe. Æternity is open-source, with built in governance allowing its community to direct the growth and development of the blockchain.

+Apps built for the Æternity blockchain are called æpps.

 The reference implementation ofÆternity, [Epoch](https://github.com/aeternity/epoch) is implemented in the [Erlang](https://www.erlang.org/) programming language.
 SDKs written in Javascript and Python provide interfaces to Epoch.
 Those wishing to implement their own nodes will want to start by checking out [the protocol](https://github.com/aeternity/protocol) guide and the [Epoch code](https://github.com/aeternity/epoch).
 For everyone else, there is directly speaking to Epoch, and the SDKs.